LD-14

 • If you plan on visiting LD-14 often, you might want to invest in a dosimeter.
 The station has plenty of radiation shielding, but there's still enough of a low-level dose that trickles in.
 It's why the workers here are only permitted to work for a few months at a time.

-• Because of how dangerous it is to actually get up close to LD-14 - other than through the trade lane corridor, of course - we only end up with the crazy pirates knocking on our hull.
+• Because of how dangerous it is to actually get up close to LD-14 - other than through the Trade Lane corridor, of course - we only end up with the crazy pirates knocking on our hull.
 The paint had barely dried on the LD-14 rebuild before we had to scrape Molly remains off the reprocessor baffles.